4lac/Visual-Match-Detector/README.md

 A lightweight Python desktop application for comparing two images and detecting visual similarities using computer vision techniques.

 ### Description
-This project allows users to upload two images, preview them, and visually compare them using ORB feature matching and homography detection.
+The project focuses on comparing two images using computer vision techniques such as ORB feature matching and homography to identify visual similarity.
+This version represents the core foundation of a larger concept, with future plans to explore security-related use cases built on top of this functionality.

 ### Features
 - Upload and preview two images